JulianOzelRose/CSS-MultiHack-Internal/README.md

 ## Bunnyhop
 The bunnyhop hack is relatively straightforward.
-It works by checking for ground flags.
+It works by first checking for ground flags.
 If the player is on the ground or crouching, it forces a jump by setting ```m_dwForceJump``` to 6.
 When in the air, the force jump variable resets.
 The result is perfectly timed jumps every time.